About the artist

 Her work takes inspiration from her Persian background, as well as her own life and experiences.
 Many of her more recent works were created or inspired by her time living and studying in New York City, Paris, and Abu Dhabi, which were significantly impactful.
 Her interest in and upbringing with Persian poetry can be seen as influences for her interest in spiritual poetics, the human portrait, figure, as well as her fascination with changes in perception, and distorted realities.

-Melika has exhibited her work at several group exhibitions, including the Noon Art Award shortlisted artists’ exhibition, where her painting titled Grey won the award in the painting category, and most recently at New York University Abu Dhabi and Sikka 2023, organized by Dubai Culture.
-Her animation short titled ‘The Lockdown’ was also chosen as the opening film at the annual Tisch animation film festival in New York, in 2022.
+Melika has exhibited her work at several group exhibitions, including at New York University Abu Dhabi project space, Sikka Art Fair 2023 organized by Dubai Culture, Noon Art Award shortlisted artists’ exhibition, where her painting titled Grey won the award in the painting category, and most recently at Firetti Gallery in Alserkal Avenue, as part of the NBF Art Prize shortlisted artists exhibition.
+Her animation short titled ‘The Lockdown’ was also chosen as the opening film at the annual Tisch animation film festival in New York, in 2022, and her installation has been chosen to be part of the Ras Al Khaimah Fine Arts Festival in 2025.

 “I am inspired everyday by the strength, passion, beauty, and impact of women, therefore women often hold a strong presence in my work.
 I am intrigued by how our perception can change, based on feelings of (or lack of) belonging, therefore I explore the impact of our presence in different environments, and in connection with different groups of people.
 I hope my art inspires you to see the good, the beauty, the kindness, the magic, and the wonder in the world.
 I hope it inspires you to embrace life and all that it brings, and perhaps, reflect on what has shaped your perspective.”